andrewSC/checkthat/README.rst

-checkthat
+Checkthat
 =========
-An Arch Linux AUR package linter, builder, and tester written in Python.
+A automated Arch Linux AUR package builder and analyzer written in Python.

 System Requirements